-Audrey McIntyre's Journey to Augusta
+Audrey McIntyre's journey to Augusta

 AUSTIN, Texas — Audrey McIntyre is not a typical teenage golfer.
-Her talent, approach and even her favorite club's nickname each showcase her unique personality.
+Her talent, approach and even her favorite club's nickname all showcase her unique personality.

-"[My putter] is called 'hot sauce,'" said McIntyre.
-"I have a putter head cover and it says, 'Oh baby I'm hot today.'"
+"[My putter] is called 'Hot Sauce,'" McIntyre said.
+"I have a putter head cover and it says, 'Oh baby, I'm hot today.'"

-"I would say golf gives you a really good outlook for your life," said McIntyre.
+"I would say golf gives you a really good outlook for your life," McIntyre said.
 "Golf's so up and down – I'm going to have bad days, bad shots, but you really have to play through those."

 Something that helps McIntyre make it through the bad days is a passion for acrylic art.

-"It helps me get into place where it's very peaceful," said McIntyre.
+"It helps me get into place where it's very peaceful," McIntyre said.
 "Maybe I'm somewhat stressed on the golf course, but I can get back to a place where I'm in a calm place."

 McIntyre's work on the course has qualified her for the Drive, Chip & Putt national championship – an annual tournament where 80 of the best kid golfers in the U.S. meet at Augusta National Golf Club, just days before The Masters.

-"I'll be going to this incredibly famous golf course," said McIntyre.
-"Seeing something with so much history and where so many greats have walked, is just incredible."
+"I'll be going to this incredibly famous golf course," McIntyre said.
+"Seeing something with so much history and where so many greats have walked is just incredible."

 She is 15 years old, which is the oldest age allowed in the national Drive, Chip & Putt competition.
 This year's Drive, Chip & Putt event tees off on April 2.